A Case Study S Burkett Ave Stockton: 3 Siblings Inherit Stockton House: Fix & Sell the House or Rent it Out?

-From the first call I knew that at least two of the family members were ready… they were motivated to sell the property as it was.
+From the first call I knew that at least two of the family members were ready… they were motivated to sell the property in its As-Is Condition.
 They knew that they had opened a can or worms and that spending anymore money on trying to fix the house was an exercise in futility.
 The holdout was the father of the son that had occupied the house.
 He did not want to evict his son and it was determined by the other two that the sale of the house would force the issue.
 I have a lot of experience with this and I can say for certain… The Sale of a House is the Best way to get someone out.

 I met with all three of them to make an all cash offer based on the vacancy of the house.
 I outlined my plan which included starting an Unlawful Detainer (Eviction) against the son.
 In my plan I offered to pay for and execute the eviction as part of the purchase but delayed the closing until the eviction was complete or the house was vacant whatever came first.
 I also offered the son cash for keys which was the equivalent of the cost of eviction.
 He accepted the offer and he moved out within a 10 day period.
 Problem solved.

 The ability to go in as a third party with no emotional ties allowed the family to separate themselves from the Eviction Process and avoid a huge family dispute.
 I was the bad guy.

 With the San Joaquin County Code Enforcement already demanding a massive cleanup and a plan for securing the property as well as the required repairs we immediately called for a meeting to negotiate our options.
 The first objective was to negotiate a time table in which the city would satisfied without levying any new fines and penalties.

 Our strategy was simple we committed to having plans for a clean up and remodel submitted within one week of the purchase.
 We also committed to completing the project with in 45 days of building plan approval.